jboss-developer/jboss-portal-quickstarts/jsf2-hello-world-portlet/README.md

 [http://127.0.0.1:8080/portal/classic](http://127.0.0.1:8080/portal/classic)).
 * Sign in as root or other user with manager:/platform/administrators permissions.
 * Go to Top Menu > Group > Administration > Application Registry and hit Import Applications.
-After having done so, you should see the newly imported JSF 2.0 Hello World Portlet under the jsf2-hello-world-portlet Category.
+After having done so, you should see the newly imported JSF2 Hello World Portlet under the jsf2-hello-world-portlet Category.
 * Then you can add the example portlet to a page of your choice: either (a) to a new page or (b) to an existing page.
   * If you have chosen (a) to add the portlet to a new page:
     * Go to Top Menu > Group Editor > Add New Page
     * In the Page Creation Wizard, fill in:
       * Node Name: jsf2-hello-world-portlet
-      * Display Name: JSF 2.0 Hello World Portlet
+      * Display Name: JSF2 Hello World Portlet
     * Click Next
     * Leave Empty Layout as it is and hit Mext
     * Drag-and-Drop Simplest Hello World Portlet from the Page Editor dialog to the middle of the Page Creation Wizard